These ebuilds come from http://wiki.gentoo.org/wiki/Project:Emacs/Overlay.

 whizzytex : An Emacs minor mode for incremental viewing of LaTeX documents ( http://cristal.inria.fr/whizzytex/ )

-wtf : Look up conversational and computing acronyms ( http://mwolson.org/projects/ )
+wtf : Look up conversational and computing acronyms ( https://mwolson.org/projects/ )

 Add an ebuild in portage :